mostaghz/abq-tattoo-hers/to-do-list.md

 ~~- add space between image and h1 when vertically stacking in mobile~~ ~~- write new code (for each?) to spit out specialties array~~ ~~- reduce code (initially for bullet points) seems to be causing horiozontal scroll... maybe for each will help...~~
+- figure out how to get two cards on same line...
+NOTHING HAS WORKED SO FAR
+- resize images (300x300) and add to images/artists directory

 ### footer icons
-- replace? githib negative space is actually unclickable negative space ~~- change colors (hover too?) to match artist directory links~~
+~~- replace? githib negative space is actually unclickable negative space~~ ~~- change colors (hover too?) to match artist directory links~~